elipinska/codeclan_project_2_ghost_sweeper/README.md

 - use SOLID design practices to write flexible and maintainable code,
 - gain a better understanding of the four pillars of OOP (abstractian, encapsulation, inheritance and polymorphism)

 ## The app can be downloaded from the <a href="https://play.google.com/store/apps/details?id=com.e20.ewa.ghostsweeper">Google Play Store</a>.
-Reviews and feedback much welcome!
+Reviews and feedback very welcome!

 ![screenshot1](ghostsweeper1.png) ![screenshot2](ghostsweeper2.png)